-New Zealand passport holders currently do not require a visa to enter South Korea or Japan.

-Your passport must have at least six months validity left on it when you arrive back in New Zealand.
+New Zealand passport holders do not need a visa for South Korea if they are travelling for less than 30 days for tourist purposes.
+Please be advised that your passport must have at least six months validity left on it when you arrive back in New Zealand.